linden-gan/System-Programming/C.md

   - Overload the assignment sign = (called assignment construction)
   - `Point& Point::operator=(const Point& src) {`
-    - `if (this != &src) {  // check whether this points to src. if so, we are assigning an object to itself`
+    - `if (this != &src) {  // check whether this points to src. if so, we are assigning an object to itself!`
       - `x_ = src.x_;`
       - `y_ = src.y+;`
     - `}`